= alive matter produces its own form

 “It isn’t hard to love nature in it’s awe inspiring beautiful landscapes.
 It is far harder to love the disturbing, disgusting beings who do not wear a human face”.

 To build onto the existing knowledge, I wanted to design an artistic expression that invites the public to use their senses to reconnect with living organisms.
 The SCOBY fungi is a natural weaver as it protects the brew from invaders by growing a floating sheet.
-It has a lot in common with the traditional rug.
-Which was made to represent a window of time based upon its current society.
 As a designer I see a behavioral adoption issue for us humans to include living materials in our lifestyle.
 We are not accustomed anymore to interacting with living materials.
 This is partly by the fact that chemical-based solutions are widely integrated into our lifestyle.
 Working with this material made me humble in its ingenious capabilities.
 Leaving me with the question how I can best introduce the possibilities of living materials to a larger audience who hardly interacts with living organisms.

 Whilst working with this bio-based material I was surprised by the unique abilities linked to these living organisms.
 The fungi sheet floating in the brew consists of a large amount of probiotics.
 Giving it interesting abilities to be used in cosmetics, wound healing and skin disease treatment.
-Several designers have been working on “brewing” fashion items through the technique of fermentation (process mentioned above).
-When the fungi is dried a leather-like material is formed, which is an interesting opportunity for the vegan leather industry.
+I am currently developing an applicator for using the living material on our skin.
+This will be shown during Dutch Design week 2021.